Rescaling the isospin triangle argument for constraining $\phi_2$ ($\alpha$): consolidating Belle II and a potential path forward for LHCb: Introduction

 One significant limitation hindering this endeavour is the presence of dominant irreducible systematic uncertainties plaguing absolute branching fraction measurements of the decay processes involved during the procedure to remove bias induced by amplitudes competing with the primary tree diagram.
 In consequence, current procedure would negate the vast improvement in statistical precision expected over the coming years at \belletwo as an undesirable side effect.
 Furthermore, \lhcb inherits the total uncertainties on normalising branching fractions from \belletwo as their baseline, rendering their $\phi_2$ programme noncompetitive from the onset.
 Through a reexamination of the isospin triangle relations that constrain $\phi_2$, this paper demonstrates how to eliminate this issue from consideration.

-I open in section~\ref{sec:isospin}, with a description of the SU(2)-based approach for controlling distortions in experimental $\phi_2$ measurements arising from the ever-present strong-loop gluonic penguin processes.
-Following this, I introduce in section~\ref{sec:rescaled} a rescaling of the isospin triangle argument, improving overall experimental precision in $\phi_2$ and relieving \lhcb of their dependency on \belletwo.
-The impact of this modification at \belletwo is studied for the $B \to \pi \pi$ system, then for the $B \to \rho \rho$ system at \lhcb before finally, conclusions are drawn in section~\ref{sec:conclusion}.
+I open in Sect.~\ref{sec:isospin}, with a description of the SU(2)-based approach for controlling distortions in experimental $\phi_2$ measurements arising from the ever-present strong-loop gluonic penguin processes.
+Following this, I introduce in Sect.~\ref{sec:rescaled} a rescaling of the isospin triangle argument, improving overall experimental precision in $\phi_2$ and relieving \lhcb of their dependency on \belletwo.
+The impact of this modification at \belletwo is studied for the $B \to \pi \pi$ system, then for the $B \to \rho \rho$ system at \lhcb before finally, conclusions are drawn in Sect.~\ref{sec:conclusion}.